Vincent Carter

+Early life

-Born in St. Clair, Pennsylvania, he moved with his parents to Pottsville in 1893.
+Carter was born in St. Clair, Pennsylvania on November 6, 1891, a son of William Joseph Carter and Julia Ann (Clarke) Carter.
+He moved with his parents to Pottsville in 1893.
 He attended public schools, the United States Naval Academy Preparatory School, and Fordham University.

-He graduated in 1915 from Catholic University's Columbus School of Law in Washington, D.C.
+Military service

-During World War I he served in the United States Marine Corps as a lieutenant in the Eighth Regiment, Third Brigade, and was a captain in the Wyoming Army National Guard from 1919 to 1921.
+During World War I he served in the United States Marine Corps as a first lieutenant assigned to the 8th Marine Regiment.
+After the war, he helped organize the Wyoming Army National Guard's Troop A, 58th Machine Gun Squadron, which he commanded with the rank of captain from 1919 to 1921.

+Career

 Carter was admitted to the bar in 1919, and commenced practice in Casper, Wyoming.
 He moved to Kemmerer, Wyoming in 1929 and continued the practice of law, serving as deputy attorney general of Wyoming from 1919 to 1923.
 In 1922, Carter was elected Wyoming State Auditor, and he was re-elected in 1926.

+Member of Congress

-Carter was elected as a Republican to the Seventy-first and to the two succeeding Congresses, serving from March 4, 1929 to January 3, 1935; he was not a candidate for renomination in 1934, but was an unsuccessful candidate for election to the U.S. Senate.
-He resumed the practice of law in Cheyenne, retiring in 1965; he was a delegate to the Republican National Conventions in 1936 and 1940.
+In 1928, Carter was elected as a Republican to the Seventy-first and to the two succeeding Congresses, serving from March 4, 1929, to January 3, 1935; he was not a candidate for renomination in 1934, but was an unsuccessful candidate for election to the U.S. Senate.
+In 1930, Carter received his LL.B. degree from He graduated in 1915 from Catholic University's Columbus School of Law in Washington, D.C.
+After leaving Congress, he resumed the practice of law in Cheyenne, retiring in 1965; he was a delegate to the Republican National Conventions in 1936 and 1940.

+Later life

-Carter died in Albuquerque, New Mexico; interment was in Albuquerque's Mt.
-Calvary Cemetery.
+Carter retired in 1965.
+He died in Albuquerque, New Mexico on December 30, 1972.
+He was buried at Mt.
+Calvary Cemetery in Albuquerque.

+Family

+In 1921, Carter married Helen K. Carlson.
+She died in 1926, and in 1929 he married Mary Catherine Crowley.